prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 The MultiJoinNode already flattened the join criteria  and created the overall join predicate list called joinFilter.
 We are able to re-create the equality and inequality inference for joinFilter using existing presto EqualityInference methods.

 The approach is that we could recreate the overall join ‘on clause’ against the grouped table and check which all grouped tables are participated on that join clause.
-If there is any table which is not participated on any one of the join clause that we could remove from the grouped list and add to rewrittenSources.
+If there is any table which is not participating on any one of the join clause then we could remove it from the grouped list and add it to rewrittenSources.
 Once you identify the tables related to join ‘on clause’ then we should pass the join ‘on clause’  to connector level for executing it.
-So it should be understand by the connector.
-That means we should remove tables from the group list which ‘on clause’ cannot process by the underlying connector and will dd on rewrittenSources.
+So it could be understood by the connector.
+That means we should remove tables from the group list which ‘on clause’ cannot process by the underlying connector and will add to rewrittenSources.

-Here we could summarize the activities as two
+Summarizing the activities as two :

 Recreate join ‘on criteria’ aginst grouped table and remove tables which are not participated on ‘on criteria’

-Remove tables from groups if the tables ‘on criteria’ is not able to process by the connector.
+Remove tables from groups if the tables ‘on criteria’ is not able to be processed by the connector.

 6.1.
 Recreate join criteria for grouped tables